thecurlingteam/thecurlingteam.github.io/_posts/2018-05-23-tangent-series-exercise.markdown

 $$\tan \left[ \displaystyle \frac{\pi}{2} - \arctan \left( \displaystyle \frac{1}{2} \right) \right] $$

-First, this is a value different from (and smaller than) $\pi / 2$, which is not included in the domain of tangent.
-So, this value is acceptable.
+First, this is a value different from (and smaller than) $\pi / 2$, so it is acceptable and included in the domain of tangent.

 According to the [trigonometric identities](https://en.wikipedia.org/wiki/Trigonometric_functions#cot),